Skip to main content

 Ulcerative Colitis clinical trials at UCSF

-Ulcerative colitis is a disease that causes inflammation in the digestive system.
-UCSF is looking for children and teenagers with moderate to severe UC to study the effectiveness of Vedolizumab, Mirikizumab, and Tofacitinib.
-They are also studying the safety and effectiveness of Etrasimod for adolescents with moderately to severely active UC.
+Ulcerative colitis is a disease that causes inflammation in the colon.
+UCSF is recruiting for several trials to test new treatments for children and teens with moderate to severe ulcerative colitis.
+These studies are testing the safety and effectiveness of different medications, including mirikizumab and etrasimod.

 open to eligible people ages 2-19